The Library offers community access to new and emerging technologies such as 3D printers to inspire a

 - 50 items may be placed on hold at one time.

 - Most items may be returned to any Maryland public library.
-Please note: Calvert materials returned to Maryland branches outside of Calvert, Charles, or St. Mary’s will remain checked out to you until received by the Calvert Library System.
-Once they reach Calvert Library, they will be checked in.
+Please note: Calvert materials returned to Maryland branches outside of Calvert, Charles, or St. Mary’s will remain on your account until received by the Calvert Library System.

 - Each time an item is borrowed or renewed the maximum fine rule applies.

 - Book Express titles may not be placed on hold or renewed.

 - The library is not responsible for any damage to your equipment.

 - Up to 75 items may be checked out on one card at one time.
 Some item limits apply.